 The application form

 The applications aren't judged on strict black or white criteria: a number of questions are posed to draw out some of the applicant's personality and add colour to the picture.
-“The questions are designed to make the candidate think outside the box,” says Dave, “and to give us an idea of how well they will fit in with our firm.”
+“The questions are designed to make the candidate think outside the box,” says Matthews, “and to give us an idea of how well they will fit in with our firm.”
 Pay attention to these questions – they might just get you over the line.
-A long list of around 50 candidates is drawn up, and is further whittled down to the lucky 15 to 20 who make it through to the assessment day.
+A long list of around 50 candidates is drawn up and is further whittled down to the lucky 15 to 20 who make it through to the assessment day.

 The assessment day

 The assessment day is held in Buckinghamshire and involves a mix of group exercises, an individual presentation and a final interview.
 There are also talks and Q&As with a selection of partners and current trainees.
 All of the exercises are observed, marked and assigned a score by a team of partners.
-Dave explains: “As well as finding out whether the candidate is suitable for our firm, we want the candidate to be able to make an informed decision about the type of law firm we are and to decide that Blaser Mills Law is a good fit for them.”
+Matthews explains: “As well as finding out whether the candidate is suitable for our firm, we want the candidate to be able to make an informed decision about the type of law firm we are and to decide that Blaser Mills Law is a good fit for them.”

 The final interview

 This takes place with two partners.
-Dave tells us that “candidates are able to sit down and have a conversational-style interview where they can really show their true personality.”
+Matthews tells us that “candidates are able to sit down and have a conversational-style interview where they can really show their true personality.”
 It's not exactly a walk in the park, though: the yearly trainee intake is roughly half of the number of those who make it through to the assessment day.
 Whether candidates have the job or not, they are informed within a couple of days.